ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Cipher suite to use in the proof and for the encryption
   * Contact id of contact to be found
   * Client nonce - cryptographically random onetime use string
-  * find creation timestamp - this acts as a conflict resolver for a simultaneous "peer-location-find" request.
+  * Find creation timestamp - this acts as a conflict resolver for a simultaneous "peer-location-find" request.
 The latest created "peer-location-find" request should win.
 If the timestamps are identical then the "peer-location-find" with the greater context ID wins (as ASCII value compared UTF8 written string).
 Any incoming find request which loses should be given a 409-conflict error and must be ignored entirely.
   * Find secret proof - i.e. hex(hmac(`<find-secret-from-remote-public-peer-file-section-B>`, "proof:" + `<client-nonce>` + ":" + expires))
   * Find proof expires
   * Context - the is the requester's part of the context ID.
 This identifier is combined with the remote peer's context to form the "requester" / "reply" context ID for MLS
   * Encoded peer secret - peer secret contains all the keying materials needed to decrypt the ICE passwords and establish shared keying between clients and is encoded as follows
     * `<encoded-peer-secret>` = `<encoded-namespace>` + ":" + `<encrypted-peer-secret>` + ":" + `<....namespace-dependent...>`
-      * encoded namespace - `<encoded-namespace>` = base64(`<namespace-uri>`)
+      * Encoded namespace - `<encoded-namespace>` = base64(`<namespace-uri>`)
-      * encrypted peer secret - a random passphrase encoded using the replying peer's public key
+      * Encrypted peer secret - a random passphrase encoded using the replying peer's public key
         * `<encrypted-peer-secret>` = base64(rsa_encrypt(`<remote-public-peer-file-public-key>`, `<peer-secret>`))
-      * namespace dependend data
+      * Namespace dependend data
-        * if namespace is `https://meta.openpeer.org/dh/modp/2048` what follows is:
+        * If namespace is `https://meta.openpeer.org/dh/modp/2048` what follows is:
           * `<namespace-dependent>` = base64(`<requesting-peer-static-public-key>`) + ":" + base64(`<requesting-peer-ephemeral-public-key>`) based upon a Diffie-Hellman MODP P, Q and G are defined as hex integer values as defined in Diffie-Hellman MODP Namespace Definitions section.
 Alternative namespace `1024`, `1538`, `3072`, `4096`, `6144`, `8192` are available too.
   * ICE username fragment - the username fragment for ICE negotiation
   * ICE password encrypted - the password passphrase for ICE negotiation